-The most important things at a glance:
+The most important points at a glance:

-- The harvest time determines the color of the syrup
+- The harvest time determines the color of the syrup.

-- Maple syrup is a very good sugar substitute
+- Maple syrup is a very good sugar substitute.

-Maple syrup – the culinary gold pan
+Maple syrup – culinary gold panning

-But who came up with the strange idea of tap into a tree, like in a barrel of beer?
-According to legend, the delicious juice was first discovered the Native Americans by throwing a Tomahawks , which hit one of the target trees deep enough to bring the sweet sap to light.
-How much truth there is behind the legend is up to each individual, but the fact is that the so-called Tree Tapping has a millennia-old tradition, and not only in the far north.
-Even the Arabs harvested juice from local birch trees and brewed an alcoholic drink from it.
+But who on earth came up with the strange idea of creating one? tap to put it in a tree, just like you would put a barrel of beer?
+According to legend, they first discovered the delicious sap. the American Indians by throwing a Tomahawks , which struck one of the trees used as targets deep enough to bring the sweet sap to light.
+How much truth there is to the legend is up to each individual to decide, but the fact is that the so-called "Tree Tapping" It has a tradition spanning thousands of years, and not only in the far north.
+Even the Arabs harvested juice from local trees. birch trees and brewed an alcoholic beverage from it.

 Natural and healthy – the purest maple syrup in the world

-- Amber Color: mild aromatic taste, slightly light color
+- Amber Color: mild, aromatic taste, slightly light color

-- Dark Color: strong taste, medium color
+- Dark Color: strong flavor, medium color

-➡️ Blueberry Maple Syrup from Crown Maple, 250 ml
+➡️ Blueberry maple syrup from Crown Maple, 250 ml

 But maple syrup can do so much more.